KoT9R/Qodana/topics/teamcity-plugin-configuration.md

    **Additional Qodana arguments** lets you extend the default Qodana functionality, see the [Configuration options](qodana-jvm-docker-techs.xml#Configuration+options) for details.

 7. Click **Save**.
 Now you can run Qodana in the build.

-## Logs

-To study TeamCity log entries, open your project build page and go to the **Build Log** tab.
-Here you can find a standard shell output where errors are highlighted in yellow.

 ### (Optional) Add a configuration script
 {id="add-script"}